gnuradio/pybombs/README.md

 a user-specific installation, and one for cross-compiling to a different platform.

+When running PyBOMBS, you select the desired prefix using the `-p` switch.
+You can set a default prefix with the following command:

+    $ pybombs config default_prefix PREFIXNAME

+The first time you run `pybombs prefix init`, it will set this value for you.

 ### Initializing Prefixes

 Any directory can function as a prefix, and PyBOMBS will make sure all the